 - bluish color, swelling, or visible deformity in the injured area

 - bone protruding through the skin

 - heavy bleeding at the injury site

-- Stop any bleeding.
-Apply pressure to the wound with a sterile bandage, a clean cloth, or a clean piece of clothing.
+- Stop any bleeding: If they’re bleeding, elevate and apply pressure to the wound using a sterile bandage, a clean cloth, or a clean piece of clothing.

 - Immobilize the injured area: If you suspect they’ve broken a bone in their neck or back, help them stay as still as possible.
 If you suspect they’ve broken a bone in one of their limbs, immobilize the area using a splint or sling.

 - Apply cold to the area: Wrap an ice pack or bag of ice cubes in a piece of cloth and apply it to the injured area for up to 10 minutes at a time.